wyounas/wyounas.github.io/_posts/2025-08-18-finding-all-solutions-to-linkedin-queens-puzzle.md

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/six.png" />

-Here is the full code that gives us the solution to this puzzle.
+[Here is the complete code](https://github.com/wyounas/linkedin_queens/blob/main/queenninebynine.pml) that gives us the solution to this puzzle.
 When I run it, I find the solution:
 ```
 result[0] = 46
 result[1] = 11